eclipse-archived/ceylon-ide-eclipse/README.md

 	- build the _ceylon-ide-common_ module that is also required now (see [here](https://github.com/ceylon/ceylon-ide-common) for more details):
 		- In the `ceylon-ide-common` directory run : `ant clean publish ide-quick`

+    - build the Java To Ceylon Converter components locally (see [here](https://github.com/rohitmohan96/java-to-ceylon-converter) for more details) :
+        - In the `java-to-ceylon-converter` directory run : `ant clean publish ide-quick`
+        - This should have produced an eclipse update site available at the following path :
+            `.../java-to-ceylon-converter/osgi/dist`

+	- add the following folder as a local update site in your Eclipse _Available Software Sites_ list :
+        	`.../ceylon-ide-eclipse/UpdateSiteForBinaryDependencies/`
+	    - From this new update site, install _*only*_ the elements that are under the categories whose name contain ` - Only Binary Dependencies`.
+		This provides (as OSGI bundles) only the external archives required by the various siblings projects required by the IDE Plugin (jboss modules, antlr-runtime v4, etc ...).

 	- make sure that the following GitHub repositories have all been cloned locally into the same parent directory :
 	```